Proto:Sonic the Hedgehog CD (Sega CD)/v0.02

 - The sprites for the "I'm outta here!" easter egg are extremely different.

-- Sonic still uses his spring frame from the original Sonic the Hedgehog, but it's not exactly the same - his shoes have been updated to add the white stripe.
+- Sonic still uses his spring frame from the original Sonic the Hedgehog, but it's not exactly the same - his shoes have been redrawn and updated to add the white stripe.
+The spinning animation however does exist in this prototype, and is used during the time travel sequence.

 - The lives counter is placed slightly higher than normal, and there are no zeros in the SCORE and RINGS counters.
-Oddly enough, the RINGS counter does not flash red when you have 0 rings.
+Oddly enough, the RINGS counter does not flash red when the player has 0 rings.

-- Active time warps are not indicated on the HUD.
+- Active time warps are not yet indicated on the HUD.

-- The goal-post reads "You Say!", which might be a pun on the word "Yuusei" (the name of the event where this build was featured) .
+- The goal-post reads "You Say!", which might be a pun on the word "Yuusei" (the name of the event where this build was featured) , and do not spin when the player passes them.
 This also appears in the earliest screenshots available of the game.

 - The graphics for Palmtree Panic are more uniform, with less distinctions among the timezones.